 This baked purple sweet potato recipe is so simple!
-You can make it just as I do or you can play around with it and add on top of the baked purple sweet potato whatever it is that you like to top a baked sweet potato with.
+You can make it just as I do or you can play around with it and top it with whatever it is that you like.
 It takes just a few minutes to put it together and place it in the oven.
-Even though it takes some time to bake, there is not much work to be done on your part and the result is a delicious baked purple sweet potato!
 Let’s do this!
 The printable recipe is at the end of the post.

 I was surprised that the opposite was true!

 Baked Purple Sweet Potato Recipe…

 I wrapped it in tin foil on purpose.
 I know that when you bake a potato, you don’t really have to do that.
 It will bake just fine without the tin foil.
 But my thought was that if I wrap it I’ll be able to keep the little bit of moisture the purple sweet potato has around the potato and not lose it and make it even dryer.

 I think it worked really well!
 It was soft and juicy and I dare say, sweeter than when I roasted it!
 I guess something in this way of cooking the potato made it even sweeter than usual.